duytran-git/CityGML-CityJSON/README.md

 ### File Structure

 * Vienna_102081_v20.city.json: The input CityJSON file containing city object data.
+It has been converted and upgraded from the CityGML file with citygml-tools and cjio command line.
 * main.py: The main Python script that processes the CityJSON data, calculates height distributions, and generates a pie chart.

 ### Functions